LostAndDead/AmethystEvents/README.md

+# Yes it's messy, I know.
+We did some panic fixing.
+Will be prittied later.

 # Amethyst Events
 This plugin is uses as the core system for managing server events on Amethyst Realms,
 <br>We do have a team of staff and developers who make and managed these events as well as the core system for the server (Not open source), but we could always use more events.